ds4se/chapters/abramhindle/energymining.md

 image or compressing a video file can be characterized by the energy consumed.
-Where as a task that runs continuously, such a sharpening video images of a surveillance web-camera or streaming video compression, is better characterized by its workload, it's power, the rate of energy consumption.
+Where as a task that runs continuously, such a sharpening video images of a surveillance web-camera or streaming video compression, is better characterized by its workload, its power, the rate of energy consumption.

 ### Repeat!

 While we already recommended measuring multiple versions of software, something even more important is to repeat your measurements.
-Modern computers are very noisey and active systems with lots of background processes and lots of state.
+Modern computers are very noisy and active systems with lots of background processes and lots of state.
 They have many peripherals and services.
 It is hard to guarantee what tasks are executing on a modern system and what the current environment is like.
 If you're running a test